-Ref: (a) Code of the International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Marine Incident, MSC.255(84)
+(b) Code of the International Standards and Recommended Practices for a Safety Investigation into a Marine Casualty or Marine Incident, MSC.255(84)

-- (b) Title 46, United States Code, Chapter 61 Reporting Marine Casualties - (c) Title 46, United States Code, Chapter 63 Investigating Marine Casualties - 1.
-PURPOSE.
+- 1. PURPOSE.
 This circular publishes policy and guidance for the coordination and cooperation of marine casualty investigations with other substantially interested States (SISs) consistent with the generally recognized practices and procedures of international law described in references (a) and (b).
 This includes addressing the receipt of reports and the conduct of investigations into those marine casualties involving non-U.S. flagged vessels that occur outside of the navigable waters of the United States but fall within the U.S. Coast Guard's authority as a SIS under references (a) and (b). - 2.
 DISCLAIMER.
 This circular is not a substitute for applicable legal requirements, nor is itself a rule.
 It is not intended to nor does it impose legally-binding requirements on any party.
 It represents the Coast Guard's deliberations on this topic in an effort to assist all parties in applying proper statutory and regulatory requirements, as well as generally recognized practices and procedures of international law.